 In relation to the Constitution, we’re unfortunately at the mercy of whoever is interpreting it and in the case of gun laws the Supreme Court interpreted it to mean that states have a right to restrict how and where citizens may exercise the Second Amendment .
 Which is why there are varying degrees of legality for openly carrying firearms throughout the different states.

 Fortunately for those of us living in Nevada though, our state has one of the most liberal (in the literal sense) applications of gun laws.
-In fact, with the exception of the requirement to register guns in Clark County, there are no restrictions on open carry within Nevada.
+In fact, with the exception of the requirement to register guns in Clark County (which has been eliminated since this incident happened and never applied to Reno, regardless) there are no restrictions on open carry within Nevada.

 However, less fortunate for us is the reality that it really isn’t that unusual for “police, cops, sherriffs, whatever” to not know the laws that they are planning to enforce and often there’s little or nothing we can do about it.
 In answer to the question of what you should do when confronted with a heavily armed government employee that doesn’t understand gun laws, my advice would be to assert your rights, while attempting to avoid a confrontation that could go very wrong.
 When in doubt, the safest bet is to wait it out and then file a complaint after the fact (that’s where that name and badge number come into play).
 Sometimes it can actually make a difference.